 |

-For those of you who are interested, this unique parade in Bali is held in the second week of June and in Denpasar.
-You should check with the Bali Tourism Board on the exact dates if you want to witness this amazing event.
+For those interested, this unique parade in Bali is held in the second week of June and Denpasar.
+You should check with the Bali Tourism Board on the exact dates to witness this fantastic event.

-I hope you have enjoyed all the pictures taken here, and I am currently making plans to visit future arts and culture festivals in Bali, Indonesia.
-I hope it happens sooner than expected too.
+I hope you have enjoyed all the pictures of the Bali Festival of Arts and Culture Photos (Part 1).
+I plan to visit future arts and culture festivals in Bali, Indonesia.
+I hope it happens sooner than expected, too.

 Post Comment